 - > FHWA letter of authorization

-- Signed Official Order
+- Signed official order

-- Project Authorization form
+- Project authorization form

 - Notice to proceed

-Immediately upon receipt of the Notice to Proceed (NTP) with right-of-way activities on a transportation project, the right-of-way agent supervisor will submit the Description of Acquisition Process Letter to all persons potentially affected by the transportation project involving the Kentucky Transportation Cabinet.
+Immediately upon receipt of the notice to proceed with right-of-way activities on a transportation project, the right-of-way agent supervisor shall submit the Notice of Proposed Acquisition Letter and the Right of Way Acquisition Process Book to all persons potentially affected by the transportation project involving KYTC.
+The method of notification shall be by first class registered or certified mail, return receipt requested.
+In the event that this process fails to notify the person, the parcel file shall be properly documented as to why notification was not successful.